sibvisions/reactUI.styleexample/src/readme-files/css-variables/color-schemes/README.md

 Variable | Description
 --- | ---
-date-panel-background | The background-color of the DatePicker date-header-background | The background-color of the header (year/month picker) date-panel-header-border | The border which separates the year/month picker from the day picker date-panel-hover-color | The text-color of a day when hovering over it date-selected-background | The background-color of a selected day
+date-panel-background | The background-color of the DatePicker date-panel-header-border | The border which separates the year/month picker from the day picker date-panel-hover-color | The text-color of a day when hovering over it date-selected-background | The background-color of a selected day